 - Explore current and enduring questions and quandaries in the sciences

-- Make connections to ongoing course work in chemistry, biology, and math courses
+- Make connections to ongoing course work in STEM courses

 - Talk about challenges in courses and strategize solutions